Updated August 24, 2021

-The Glen International Summer Camp Health and Safety Practices for 2021 are based on those developed by the COVID-19 Committee for the 2020-2021 School Year while taking into account the Center for Disease Control’s (CDC) guidelines for school, child care centers, and summer camp (updated spring 2021).
-These practices are also in accordance with those developed by the Commonwealth of Pennsylvania for schools and child care centers.
+The Glen’s Health and Safety Practices for 2021 -2022 are based on the Center for Disease Control’s (CDC) guidelines and are in accordance with those developed by the Commonwealth of Pennsylvania for schools and child care centers.

 At The Glen, we are cognizant and mindful that there is no vaccine available for our student body (almost entirely under the age of 12).
 Therefore, our mitigation efforts to minimize the risk of spreading COVID-19 remain stringent with few changes from the 2020-2021 school year.

 Mask Policy – no changes from May 27, 2021

 The CDC recommends that all individuals mask in schools, both vaccinated and unvaccinated, and wear masks within the school building and activities.
 The Glen will continue to follow this advice.
 Additionally, staff and faculty will be expected to model this behavior until students can be vaccinated.
 Read more about Masks at The Glen here.

 The Glen’s strict Health Policy will remain in place for 2021-2022, and we will continue to conduct daily health screenings for all students and faculty along with the daily completion of Attestation Forms.
 In addition to the need for increased student and faculty health monitoring, we have found the daily routine for attestation forms and daily health screenings to have improved communication between parents and teachers regarding student health.
 As such, until our students have had ample opportunity to be vaccinated, we will continue using daily attestation forms and health screenings.